 No matter what company it is – whether it’s a retail store in a mall or a call center service in the Philippines – employees are the ones that keep it running.
 Without them, there will be no business; thus, no product or service will be made available for any customer to consume.
 By making all these connections, it can safely be said that there will be no customers without the employees.

-Essentially, this is the reason why customer happiness must come first, although in an ideal setting, you would want to keep both employees and customers satisfied.
-But when it comes to choosing between them two, your first pick should be your employees.
+Essentially, this is the reason why customer happiness must come first.
+In an ideal setting, you would want to keep both employees and customers satisfied.
+But, when it comes to choosing between the two, your first pick should be your employees.
 Why?
 Because they are the building blocks of your company.
-If they become (and remain) unhappy, then this could turn to be a huge risk for your business and branding.
+If they become (and remain) unhappy, then this could turn out to be a huge risk for your business and branding.

 Ultimately, companies that religiously follow this slogan will end up losing their more ideal consumers.
-Even more so, they allow this kind of behavior to thrive in their business, allowing these people to continually make unreasonable demands.
+Even more so, if they allow this kind of behavior to thrive in their business, they are encouraging these people to continually make unreasonable demands.
 It essentially starts a vicious cycle that will actually cost the company more money.
 How?
 Because more resources will be needed to satisfy such customers.

-Losing resources happens when too much effort goes into trying to please an insatiable client.
+Losing resources happen when too much effort goes into trying to please an insatiable client.
 Time, money, and energy will all be wasted in doing so.
 Like mentioned above, this doesn’t mean that all the concerns of said customers should be ignored.
-But it does mean that businesses should know when to move on from them, so that their service/s will not be abused.
+But it does mean that businesses should know when to move on from them so that their service/s will not be abused.

 Instead, more resources should be allocated for the reasonable consumers that are willing to engage in a discussion when they are dissatisfied.
-Once reaching a good compromise with these people, they will turn into loyal brand ambassadors that will help a company reach new heights.
+Once you’ve reached a compromise with these people, they will turn into loyal brand ambassadors that will help a company reach new heights.

 In short, the lessons that should be learned from here are that not everyone is worth pleasing and that resources should be put in the right places.